-8.14.4 Back lapping the mowing blades
+8.15.4 Back lapping the cutting knives

 Back lapping the cutting knives regularly will extend the life of the cutting units and provide a good cutting quality.
 This procedure must be done by experienced and qualified technicians.
 Every mowing units needs to be back lapped separately.